 Here, we outline the structure for the appendix for easier readability.
 Due to space constraints, we had to defer a lot of details from the main paper.
-Appendix B.1 contains details on the experiments on gradient prediction accuracy from Section 4.4.
-Appendix B.4 shows the details on CoT internalization pipeline that we followed to get an MLT(d, n)-ICL-capable model.
+Appendix B.1 contains details on the experiments on gradient prediction accuracy from Section 5.4.
+Appendix B.4 shows the details on CoT internalization pipeline that we followed to get an $\mathbf{MLT}(d, n)$ -ICL-capable model.
 Appendix B.5 gives more details on the context-enhanced learning experiments conducted in Section 3.

-Appendix C shows mechanistic experiments, designed in Section 3.2, for additional experimental settings.
-Appendix C.3 present additional details and results for information recovery through querying experiments conducted in ??.
-Appendix D presents extensive discussion of relevant related works.
+Appendix C shows mechanistic experiments, designed in Section 3.3, for additional experimental settings.
+Appendix C.3 present additional details and results for information recovery through querying experiments conducted in Section 4.
+Appendix D presents additional relevant related works, including discussion on OOD generalization of language models and mechanistic understanding of large transformer architectures.
 Appendix E discusses few properties on the MLT.
-Appendix F presents the formal theorems on the computational hardness of learning the translation task and their proofs, which were informally outlined in Section 4.2 in the main paper.
-Appendix G then presents the formal statements and proofs for context-enhanced learning in the surrogate model, which were informally outlined in Section 4.1 in the main paper.
+Appendix F presents the formal theorems on the computational hardness of learning the translation task and their proofs, which were informally outlined in Section 5.2 in the main paper.
+Appendix G then presents the formal statements and proofs for context-enhanced learning in the surrogate model, which were informally outlined in Section 5.1 in the main paper.
 Finally, Appendix H presents the theoretical construction of an ideal transformer that can simulate the surrogate model.
 We present extensive details on prompts, and examples of training sequences, that we used for context-enhanced learning in Appendix I.